- Family and Medical Leave Policy

 All medical information that the employee or patient and his/her physician supply to support the request for leave will be kept in the employee's confidential medical file.
 Only those with a business need-to-know will receive information regarding an employee's absence.

-After an employee provides notice to his/her supervisor and to Human Resources of the need for leave, the employee will receive a written notice from Human Resources within 5 business days, notifying the employee of his/her eligibility for leave, designation as F&ML, and his/her rights under the federal Family & Medical Leave Act.
-The leave of absence will be officially designated on the College's records as F&ML if the employee qualifies for such leave.
-Known absences from work of 4 or more consecutive days due to a serious health condition will automatically be designated as Family & Medical Leave, if the employee meets all eligibility requirements and provides the proper health certification.
-Human Resources reserves the right to designate leave as Family & Medical Leave in the absence of a completed health certification, if there is reason to believe the employee qualifies for such leave.
+After an employee provides notice to his/her supervisor and to Human Resources of the need for leave, the employee will receive a written notice from Human Resources within 5 business days, notifying the employee of his/her eligibility for leave, designation as Family and Medical Leave, and his/her rights under the federal Family and Medical Leave Act.
+The leave of absence will be officially designated on the College's records as Family and Medical Leave if the employee qualifies for such leave.
+Known absences from work of 4 or more consecutive days due to a serious health condition will automatically be designated as Family and Medical Leave, if the employee meets all eligibility requirements and provides the proper health certification.
+Human Resources reserves the right to designate leave as Family and Medical Leave in the absence of a completed health certification, if there is reason to believe the employee qualifies for such leave.

 Salary/Use of Paid Leave

-In the case of a serious health condition of the employee, the employee will be required to use accumulated paid sick leave in conjunction with F&ML.
-An employee will be required to use any earned, paid family leave and paid maternity/paternity leave in conjunction with F&ML when taking F&ML to care for a family member or due to childbirth or adoption.
+In the case of a serious health condition of the employee, the employee will be required to use accumulated paid sick leave in conjunction with Family and Medical Leave.
+An employee will be required to use any earned, paid family leave and paid maternity/paternity leave in conjunction with Family and Medical Leave when taking Family and Medical Leave to care for a family member or due to childbirth or adoption.

-An eligible full-time member of the professional staff may elect to use earned vacation days, paid personal days (non-exempt staff) and/or Family Illness Days (non-exempt staff) in conjunction with F&ML, when F&ML is taken due to the employee’s own serious health condition or a family member’s serious health condition.
+An eligible full-time member of the professional staff may elect to use earned vacation days, paid personal days (non-exempt staff) and/or Family Illness Days (non-exempt staff) in conjunction with Family and Medical Leave, when Family and Medical Leave is taken due to the employee’s own serious health condition or a family member’s serious health condition.

-Vacation days, paid personal days, and Family Illness Days may not be used in conjunction with F&ML, if leave is necessary due to an employee’s occupational injury or illness when Workers’ Compensation benefits are payable.
+Vacation days, paid personal days, and Family Illness Days may not be used in conjunction with Family and Medical Leave, if leave is necessary due to an employee’s occupational injury or illness when Workers’ Compensation benefits are payable.

-As noted above, F&ML will run concurrently with use of paid sick leave, maternity/paternity leave, family leave, vacation days, paid personal days, and Family Illness Days, and with any necessary time off work due to an occupational injury or illness.
+As noted above, Family and Medical Leave will run concurrently with use of paid sick leave, maternity/paternity leave, family leave, vacation days, paid personal days, and Family Illness Days, and with any necessary time off work due to an occupational injury or illness.

 Pre-payment Option -- an employee may elect to pre-pay all or a portion of premiums/contributions due during the leave period on a pre-tax basis, to the extent that such pre-tax payments will not be used to fund coverage during the next calendar year.
 Such pre-payments will be deducted from salary in advance of the leave period, on a pre-tax/salary reduction basis.
 If an employee elects this pre-payment option, he/she must notify Human Resources at least one month in advance of commencement of leave.